theodorepauw/dotfiles/README.md

-# julia
+# Dots
-Dotfiles for my Pop!_OS setup in June 2019
+Dotfiles for my eOS setup in October 2019

 **Must have utilities:**
 * FZF/SK (still prefer FZF although SK's Rust may give it the upper hand in performance over FZF's Go)